WarpedWartWars/TurboSnap/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Want to use Snap! but scared by the open-source license?
+Want to use TurboSnap<i>!</i> but scared by the open-source license?
 Get in touch with us, we'll make it work.